rwalk/straw/README.md

   - Two flavors of streaming search bolts:
     - [Elasticsearch-Percolators](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-percolate.html)
     - Pure Lucene with [Luwak](https://github.com/flaxsearch/luwak)
-  - Storm toplogy for streaming search and configuration management
+  - Storm topology for streaming search and configuration management
 - Scripts to populate document streams, including twitter API sampling utilities
 - Simple Python flask web UI
 - Testing and other utilities, including Docker components so that the entire topology can run on a local machine

-## Architechture
+## Architecture
 The core of the platform is an Apache Storm cluster which parallelizes the work of real-time streaming search.
 Internally, the Storm cluster consumes messages from a Kafka cluster and these messages are distributed to bolts which each contain a Lucene-Luwak index.
 The project contains a demo flask UI which handles subscriptions with a Redis PUBSUB system.

 The key layers of the system are:

 - Real-time ingestion via Kafka from a streaming source (e.g. Twitter firehose)
 - Storm cluster to distribute tweets from Kafka to workers.
 Each worker contains a Lucene instance with Luwak.
-- Publish-Subscribe system (Redis) which recieves matches and delievers them back to the application server
+- Publish-Subscribe system (Redis) which receives matches and delivers them back to the application server
 - Application server (Python Flask) who registers queries from the users and serves matches

 More about the architecture can be found at: